SamuelSwartzberg/flashcardifying_text_temp/inf.md

 flex-container:<img src="sm_tmp51mx5j9z.png">
-⟮c1;Symmetric key encryption⟯ is ⟮c2;where both parties have the same key⟯.
+⟮c+;Symmetric key encryption⟯ is ⟮c+;where both parties have the same key⟯.
-⟮c3;In symmetric key encryption⟯, ⟮c4;one party encrypts the data⟯, ⟮c5;sends the cyphertext along⟯, and then the other party ⟮c6;decrypts the data using the same key⟯.
+⟮c+;In symmetric key encryption⟯, ⟮c+;one party encrypts the data⟯, ⟮c+;sends the cyphertext along⟯, and then the other party ⟮c+;decrypts the data using the same key⟯.
-The difficulty of ⟮c7;symmetric key encryption⟯ is that ⟮c8;you need to exchange the key securely, which is difficult.⟯
+The difficulty of ⟮c+;symmetric key encryption⟯ is that ⟮c+;you need to exchange the key securely, which is difficult.⟯

 flex-container:<img src="sm_tmp424stpwy.png">
-⟮c9;In public key cryptography⟯ aka ⟮c10;asymmetric cryptography⟯, ⟮c12;both parties⟯ have ⟮c11;two keys⟯, ⟮c11;a public⟯ and ⟮c11;a private key⟯.
+⟮c+;In public key cryptography⟯ aka ⟮c+;asymmetric cryptography⟯, ⟮c+;both parties⟯ have ⟮c+;two keys⟯, ⟮c+;a public⟯ and ⟮c+;a private key⟯.
-In ⟮c13;public key cryptography⟯, ⟮c14;you publish⟯ ⟮c15;your public key⟯ ⟮c14;widely⟯, and ⟮c14;keep⟯ ⟮c15;your private key⟯ ⟮c14;secret⟯.
+In ⟮c+;public key cryptography⟯, ⟮c+;you publish⟯ ⟮c+;your public key⟯ ⟮c+;widely⟯, and ⟮c+;keep⟯ ⟮c+;your private key⟯ ⟮c+;secret⟯.
-If you want to ⟮c16;encrypt a message⟯ in ⟮c17;public key cryptogrpahy⟯, you ⟮c18;apply your targets public key to it⟯.
+If you want to ⟮c+;encrypt a message⟯ in ⟮c+;public key cryptogrpahy⟯, you ⟮c+;apply your targets public key to it⟯.
-If you want to ⟮c19;decrypt a message⟯ sent to you ⟮c20;via public key cryptography⟯ (which we assume ⟮c21;has been encrypted with your public key⟯), you ⟮c22;apply your private key to it.⟯
+If you want to ⟮c+;decrypt a message⟯ sent to you ⟮c+;via public key cryptography⟯ (which we assume ⟮c+;has been encrypted with your public key⟯), you ⟮c+;apply your private key to it.⟯

 flex-container:<img src="1200px-Private_key_signing.svg.png">
-For ⟮c23;digital signing⟯, ⟮c25;you⟯ ⟮c24;encrypt it with your private key⟯. ⟮c25;The recipient⟯ ⟮c24;decrypts it with your public key.⟯ This proves ⟮c26;that the message is from you⟯, since only ⟮c27;your public key can decrypt things encrypted with your private key⟯.
+For ⟮c+;digital signing⟯, ⟮c+;you⟯ ⟮c+;encrypt it with your private key⟯. ⟮c+;The recipient⟯ ⟮c+;decrypts it with your public key.⟯ This proves ⟮c+;that the message is from you⟯, since only ⟮c+;your public key can decrypt things encrypted with your private key⟯.

 ### random numbers